bartificer/programming-by-stealth/docs/pbs11.md

 </tfoot>
 ```

-### Un-styled Table Example
+### Unstyled Table Example

-Let’s tie all this together with a simple un-styled sample table.
-You can save the HTML below as `simpleTable.html` in a folder called `pbs11` in your local web server’s document root, then view it at `http://localhost/pbs11/simpleTable.html` (a copy of this file is included in the zip file linked in the Worked Example section near the bottom of this post).
+Let’s tie all this together with a simple unstyled sample table.
+You can save the HTML below as `simpleTable.html` in a folder called `pbs11` in your local web server’s document root.
+View it at `http://localhost/pbs11/simpleTable.html` (a copy of this file is included in the zip file linked in the Worked Example section near the bottom of this post).

 ```html
 <!DOCTYPE HTML>